XAVware/CoreUser/README.md

 ## Get Started
 1. Create a new project in Firebase and follow the setup instructions.
-2. Add the GoogleService plist file to the root, /CoreUser folder.
+    - Enable Firebase Authentication with Email/Password
-3. Enable Authentication with Email
+    - Enable Firestore
-4. Enable Firestore
+2. Once you add the GoogleService plist file to the root of the project you'll be able to use the app as you'd expect.